charliemaiors/charliemaiors.github.io/_posts/2019-02-18-openvpn-freebsd-jail.md

 comments: true
 categories: freebsd
 sharing:
-  twitter: "OpenVPN in a FreeBSD Jail"
+  twitter: OpenVPN in a FreeBSD Jail
-  facebook: "OpenVPN in a FreeBSD Jail"
+  facebook: OpenVPN in a FreeBSD Jail
-  linkedin: "OpenVPN in a FreeBSD Jail"
+  linkedin: OpenVPN in a FreeBSD Jail
 ---

 # FreeBSD and OpenVPN